The inventory is one of the most followed assets especially for companies whose inventories represent a significant portion of their assets.

 (Source: automotive news)

-Therefore, GM’s inventory days for finished products were around 14 days as of fiscal 2023 and was much lower than that of the total inventory.
+Therefore, GM’s inventory days for finished products hovered above 17 days as of fiscal 1Q 2024 and was much lower than that of the total inventory.

-This ratio has significantly risen in recent periods, indicating the longer finished product inventory holding period.
+This ratio has significantly risen in recent periods, indicating the longer finished product inventory holding periods.

 Conclusion

-GM’s total inventory has ballooned significantly to record figures in recent quarters.
+GM’s total inventory has ballooned significantly to record figures in recent quarters, totaling close to $18 billion in 2024.

-Is GM anticipating a big demand going forward?
+Is GM anticipating a surge in demand looking ahead?

 References and Credits